Angelachu

 Angelachu tinned fish has a super-refined finish due to the multi-step canning process.
 Think flawlessly-presented anchovies with mild salinity and rich umami, Galician razor clams in olive oil for a richer finish, plump, pickled green mussels and pole and line-caught Bonito del Norte tuna, cut finely like a ventresca.

-A tin of anchovies in a rectangular brown and cream box against a wood background
+A tin of anchovies in a rectangular brown and cream box against a pale yellow background

 An open tin of anchovies with brown anchovy fillets in olive oil inside and conservas Angelachu written on the side of the silver tin